 “ME” or “US”

 These two words are a trigger for me when I listen to people when they talk and how much they use words like “I”, “me”, “mine” or other possessive nouns.

-When I meet someone who is always tooting their horn, always “bragging/boasting” about what they did or always needing to be in the spotlight.
+First thing when I meet someone who is always tooting their horn, always “bragging/boasting” about what they did or always needing to be in the spotlight.
 I don’t try to keep up or foster a friendship with that person.
 It usually does not do much for me as in the way of friendship; those relationships tend to leave me empty and unsatisfied.
 I am giving all of myself to someone else and their goals.
 Leaving mine again on the back burner.

 I ask myself these few questions, “What will I gain from this relationship?
 Will I be happy or drained?
 Can my friendship be beneficial to both of us or just one?
 My actions, will they be reciprocated by this person?
 If the answer is “NO” to any of those questions…I RUN… RUN like the wind.

 I have been there, done that and don’t ever want to do that again.
 It’s not a healthy relationship to be in.

 A good radar to judge how much of a “taker” someone can or might be.
 I have started to really separate myself from people who talk too much in the “I or ME” realm.

 I am also in introvert, my energy is easily drained when around others, and drained faster by a “taker”.

 We need “givers” and “takers” in this world, but we also need to have balance in ourselves.
 I truly believe that we used to be the world where more “givers” were around, however, the tide has turned to more “takers”.
 We need a balance and then I believe the world will carry out so much more when people are not one-upping or getting competitive with people who don’t have time for that.